Living-with-machines/LwM_SIGSPATIAL2020_ToponymMatching/processing/pair_classifier_datasets/README.md

 ## OCR dataset

 Contents:

-[**To add later:** Following the procedure described in [Van Strien et al [2019](https://www.staff.universiteitleiden.nl/binaries/content/assets/governance-and-global-affairs/isga/artidigh_2020_7_cr.pdf), we aligned OCR'd texts with their human-corrected counterpart at the token level.
-In the `ocrdataset/extract_ocr_alignments.ipynb` notebook, we identify tokens recognized as being part of named entities in the human-corrected text. **Output:** a two-column tsv file, in which the first column corresponds to the token in the OCR text and the second column to the human-corrected aligned token]

-The [ocrTokens.tsv file](https://thealanturininstitute-my.sharepoint.com/:u:/g/personal/mcollardanuy_turing_ac_uk/EQjwVXAFawBPrHiPkwysjlUBVQ9_B5EvCiyoI85yvTiOoQ?e=wbh3eV) contains aligned OCR'd texts with their human-corrected counterpart at the token level, the first column corresponds to the token in the OCR text and the second column to the human-corrected aligned token:
+* `pair_classifier_datasets/ocr/create_dataset.ipynb`: This notebook generates a dataset of positive of negative pairs based on OCR'd tokens and their corresponding human corrections.
+It takes [ocrTokens.tsv file](https://thealanturininstitute-my.sharepoint.com/:u:/g/personal/mcollardanuy_turing_ac_uk/EQjwVXAFawBPrHiPkwysjlUBVQ9_B5EvCiyoI85yvTiOoQ?e=wbh3eV) as input, which contains aligned OCR'd tokens aligned to their human correction.
+The first column of the tsv corresponds to the token in the OCR text and the second column to the human-corrected aligned token:

     | OCR token     | Human token  |
     | ------------- | ------------ |